Lundbeck-Biometrics/tranSMART-admin/installation/installation-17.md

 ### Install java jdk:

+Note: As far as we can see, both Java 7 and Java 8 need to be installed.
+The transmart web app uses Java 8 and transmart-data uses Java 7.

 If Java 7 is already installed, install Java 8, and choose the right version using the update-alternatives commands below.

 ```